Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 - `z` (`NUMBER`), default `0`; required
 - `slot` (`NUMBER`), default `0`; required

-Description: Returns the number of items in the specified slot of the container at the coordinates given as a list `x, y, z`.
+Description: Returns the number of items in the specified slot of the container at the given coordinates.

 ### `get_item_count_in_container_blockpos`